 Still, we have a bit of advice for you.
 If you're drinking water constantly, try to consume more water in the morning, mid-afternoon and early evening compared to other parts of the day.
 By doing this you'll replenish more when you need it and keep an even balance throughout the day.

-Also take it easy before going to bed.
-Frequent water drinkers often suffer from lack of good sleep and/or wake often at night to urinate.
+If you have enough during the day then you can take it easy before going to bed, and sleep better.
+Late-night water drinkers often suffer from lack of good sleep and/or wake often at night to urinate.
 When your body is well-balanced all day you'll do just fine with smaller drinks within 90 minutes of bedtime.

 Stay away from water infused with energy formulas and the sweetened, flavored water as your mainstay.
 It's important to corner and conquer one issue at a time, so go with the pure stuff for this ten days while everything works itself out.
 You'll never appreciate water if you're suffering ups and downs from the additives in it.